openeemeter/caltrack/docs/data-prep/v1.0/README.md

-Data Preparation for CalTRACK Beta
+Data Preparation for CalTRACK Methods
 ===
 CalTRACK employs the following processes when preparing weather, project, and daily/hourly/monthly consumption data for performing the analysis specified in the CalTRACK v1.0 methods.